yureek/S-HealthStack.github.io/pages/developer-guide/app-creation/create-app.md

 # SDK-Only Implementations

-With just the SDK, an Android mobile app receives data from the wearable device and stores the data on the device itself.
+With just the SDK, an Android mobile app receives data from the wearable device and stores the data in your own backend or on the device itself.